scaleoutsean/longhorny/README.md

   - read [NetApp Element Software Remote Replication - Feature Description and Deployment Guide (TR-4741)](https://www.netapp.com/media/10607-tr4741.pdf)
   - find a small and necessary scope, test, and see if it works for you.
 Modify or outsource if you can't do it on your own
 - Enterprise: same as DIY, plus you can pay your systems integrator or NetApp to do that work for you

-## Objectives

-Longhorny's objective is to provide visibility into replicated SolidFire cluster and volume pairs - really just `list`-like actions, so that I can gather and send stuff to [SolidFire Collector](https://github.com/scaleoutsean/sfc) for SolidFire admins' viewing pleasure.

-Everything beyond that is extra (and maybe nice to have, assuming it works), but that's also what makes it deserve a repository of its own as it has other uses.
-So far I've already done more than I expected and I decided to publish the script to see if anyone has uses for other actions and/or wants to contribute.

-I am not committed to expanding or improving Longhorny but I may do it if I come up with new ideas for it.
-For example, recently I wrote a script for mapping Kubernetes/Trident volumes to SolidFire volume IDs (available in [Awesome SolidFire](https://github.com/scaleoutsean/awesome-solidfire)), so the output of that script (i.e. a list of a Kubernetes cluster's volume IDs) could be used as the input to Longhorny.
-Are you thinking what I'm thinking?

-That, by the way, is the main reason why Longhorny doesn't output pretty tables.
-It's not an end in itself.
-Even now, most of Longhorny's output is Python lists or dictionaries that can be assigned to variables in Python shell for additional follow-up processing, but its code can be easily reused and incorporated in other scripts.

 ## Requirements